 I intend to give a full mathematical treatment of special relativity; those of you math-types looking for a rigorous course should not be disappointed.
 However, the nice thing about special relativity is that the mathematics is extremely accessible to high-school students.
 We will need only high-school algebra and high-school trigonometry in order to give a complete quantitative description of the theory.
 If you know algebra and trigonometry, you will have no mathematical trouble with this course.
 In particular, I will never use any calculus in this course.
 The real challenge of special relativity lies in understanding the meaning behind the mathematics, and I sincerely hope you will embark on this thrilling and rewarding challenge with me.

 Tentative Schedule

 Class 1: September 13, 2008

-- Why Physicists Thought They Knew Everything in 1900 - Why Physicists Were Wrong: History of Special Relativity - Basic Postulates of Special Relativity - Loss of Simultaneity and the Train Paradox
+- Why Physicists Thought They Knew Everything in 1900 - How Physicists Messed Up: History of Special Relativity - Basic Postulates of Special Relativity - Time Dilation

 Class 2: September 20, 2008